Frank Goettge: Goettge Patrol

-Unbeknownst to Goettge, the Japanese had heard the sound of the stuck landing craft, and began organizing troops on a coral plateau about 200 yards inland from the Marines.
+Unbeknownst to Goettge, the Japanese had heard the sound of the stuck landing craft and began organizing troops on a coral plateau about 200 yards inland from the Marines.
 Goettge ordered a defensive perimeter established, then took two men, Captain Ringer and First Sergeant Custer, with him to scout the jungle.
-Not long after they left the beach, the Japanese opened fire and Goettge was killed with a shot to the head.
+Not long after they left the beach, the Japanese opened fire, and Goettge was killed with a shot to the head.
 Ringer and Custer managed to make it back to the perimeter.

 Platoon Sergeant Frank Lowell Few and two Marines went back into the jungle to confirm that Goettge was indeed dead.
 They found his body and took his watch and insignia, so the Japanese would not be able to identify him as an officer.
 Over the next nine hours, the patrol lay pinned on the beach.
 The Japanese maintained fire on the American perimeter, but the Marines were unable to locate the Japanese in the dark jungle.
 About 30 minutes after landing, Sergeant Arndt was tasked to head out into the ocean and try to swim back to the Lunga perimeter, over 5 miles to the east.
-Arndt reached American lines around 5:00 a.m., but it was too late to affect the fate of the Goettge Patrol.
+Arndt reached American lines around 05:00, but it was too late to affect the fate of the Goettge Patrol.

 During the course of the night, the Japanese picked the Marines off, one by one.
 The Japanese would occasionally launch a flare to illuminate the beachhead perimeter.
 However, the Marines were unable to discern the Japanese positions in the moonless night.
 After some time, Captain Ringer ordered another Marine, Corporal Spaulding, to make a second attempt to get back to American lines.
-Like Arndt, Spaulding ran off the beach into the ocean, and then started on the grueling swim to safety.
-He reached American lines around 7:30 a.m.
+He reached American lines around 07:30.

 By dawn, only four members of the patrol were still alive.
 Captain Ringer decided they stood a better chance in the jungle.
 As the Marines made their dash off the beach, the Japanese opened fire, cutting down the remaining survivors except for Platoon Sergeant Frank Few.
 Few managed to reach the trees.
 He saw a Japanese soldier firing into the corpses of the Marines and decided it would be certain death to remain.
 Few drew his pistol, killed the soldier, then made a dash into the sea.
 Few looked back and saw Japanese troops swarming the beach, mutilating the bodies of the dead or wounded but still alive Marines.
 Few also managed to make it back to friendly lines by swimming approximately 4 mi through shark-infested waters.
 Few was the last survivor of the Goettge Patrol.
 A slightly fictionalized version of the incident is in the movie Guadalcanal Diary.
 In the film, the patrol is led by a "Captain Cross" and there is only one survivor, though one Marine is shown running along the beach for help.